googleanalytics/ga4-tutorials/tutorials/4-consent-mode/README.md

-# GA4 Tutorial Series - Consent Mode
+# GA Tutorial Series - Consent Mode

 This folder contains the code used in the
 [Consent Mode tutorial video](https://youtu.be/MqAEbshMv84) on YouTube